empyrealus/DFA-Pattern-Matching-C-/README.md

-# DFA-Pattern-Matching-C++
+# DFA Pattern Matching C++

 A continuation of the Javascript version.
-Backlink:
+Backlink:https://github.com/empyrealus/DFA-Pattern-Matching-Algorithm

 Utilizing the regular expression (AT+G+C)*A for DNA sequences.